Federating and defending: Water, territory and extraction in the Andes

 Peru, Bolivia and Ecuador have each seen a significant increase in extractive industry activity over the last decade and a half.
-This raises many questions for communities that live in the areas in which mining and hydrocarbon activity is occurring.
+This raises many questions for communities in the areas in which mining and hydrocarbon activity is occurring.
 Among these, the implications for water resources and indigenous resource governance are among the most significant.
-Water questions are also of much concern for populations living downstream of that activity.
+Water questions cause special concerns for populations living downstream of that activity.
 Extractive industries place pressure on, and introduce new risks for, the quantity and quality of water available to rural communities and urban centres.
-It also poses threats to the de jure and de facto rights that communities have historically exercised in order to access and control these water resources and to govern the territory in which these reside.
-These perceived and actual threats have catalysed organized responses as populations have sought to protect their territory and their ability to govern the natural resources within it.
-At times these responses have led to conflict and violence.
-The anatomy of these responses varies from case to case: in some instances, responses are led by federations of communities, in others they involve much wider alliances of actors who are rural and urban, indigenous and not, national and international.
-There is also much variability in the relative resilience and effectiveness of these responses, though whatever the case, these different patterns of mobilization around extraction have transformed the social and political landscape for water resource management in the region.
+Extraction also poses threats to the de jure and de facto rights that communities have historically exercised in order to access and control water resources and to govern the territory in which they reside.

 Out of the Mainstream: Water Rights, Politics and Identity

-Bebbington, Anthony; Bebbington, Denise Humphreys; and Bury, Jeffrey, "Federating and Defending: Water, Territory and Extraction in the Andes" (2011).
-International Development, Community, and Environment.
-33.
+Bebbington, Anthony; Bebbington, Denise Humphreys; and Bury, Jeffrey, "Federating and defending: Water, territory and extraction in the Andes" (2010).
+Geography.
+491.